isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-stink-bugs-eat/index.md

 layout: post
 ---

-[Stink](https: //pestpolicy. com/stink-bugs-vs-bed-bugs/) bugs are pests commonly found in the garden but on some rare occasions, they make entry into our homes.
+[Stink](https://pestpolicy.com/stink-bugs-vs-bed-bugs/) bugs are pests commonly found in the garden but on some rare occasions, they make entry into our homes.
 But do ever wonder what do stink bugs to survive? - Well, stink bugs are well known for their pungent smell.
 There are many species of stink bugs and you can tell from their different colours.

 - Though the most common colour is brown other colours ranges from brown to red, yellow and white.

 - Stink bugs have mouth parts that have needle-like appendages that help in the consumption and uptake of nutrients in their bodies.
-Stink bugs are not a [common [bug](https: //pestpolicy. com/bed-bug-bites-vs-mosquito-bites/) in the house](https: //pestpolicy. com/how-to-treat-fleas-in-the-yard/) but when you find them, they are most probably hiding for winter.
+Stink bugs are not a [common [bug](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/) in the house](https://pestpolicy.com/how-to-treat-fleas-in-the-yard/) but when you find them, they are most probably hiding for winter.

 ##  What Do Stink Bugs Eat?
 Food.